 - Fertilizers containing ammonium nitrate (this can explode in a fire).

-- Pretty much any hazardous material, or some non hazardous materials that are past their expiration date or have separated into their components.
+- Pretty much any hazardous material, or some non-hazardous materials that are past their expiration date or have separated into their components.
 This is a super time to do some spring cleaning and properly dispose of or move these types of materials.
-Pay special attention to petroleum based products and products in pressurized containers.
+Pay special attention to petroleum-based products and products in pressurized containers.

 - All electrical wiring should be checked on a regular basis by a certified or licensed electrician.
 The neighbor’s cousin’s dog walker who once changed a light bulb doesn’t count.
-You want to electrician to make sure that the wiring is in good condition, the fuses are in good shape, and the outlets are working well.
+You want an electrician to make sure that the wiring is in good condition, the fuses are in good shape, and the outlets are working well.